Perkedel/CVR_Stuffings/README.md

   - **above voucher won't always apply and approval is random chance.** Do not try to abuse the system.
 I will see it.
 - Free, unpaid commission / request may have have long procrastinations.
 Engage unrefundable donation in how much to our Ko-fi https://ko-fi.com/joelwindows7 to remove this procrastination, with message of case number.
 If you accidentally paid under, simply repay the rest, OR wait for little bit / partially boosted service to finish.
   - In random case, if I found the asset topic is being e.g. sought after, your contract may be instantly expedited **free of charge**.
+  - And out of some, if this is critically sought after, **it can even bypass INACTIVE status**!!
+Who knows!
+  - So if you are really sure that the 3D Model were sought after to be here in CVR, don't hesitate to consult with us (JOELwindows7, Discord), and we'll gladly review and discuss.
+  - Note again, you shall not expect things would be done fast.

 ## Sauces Total